Currently holding the world record for Comox Valley’s oldest operating sawmill.

 In 1979 the orginal sawmill was worn out to the point where replacement seemed the best option.
 So it was removed, much of its equipment sold, and a new sawmill was constructed.
 Based on new equipment supplied largely by Canadian Morbark Ltd., the new mill was a vast improvement over what we had been using.
-In 1981, there was a renovation that increased the plant’s capacity even further, and with some minor changes over the ensuing years, this is the plant we are still using today (2017.)
+In 1981, there was a major renovation that increased the plant’s capacity even further, and with some minor changes over the ensuing years, this is the plant we are still using today (2020).

 The Red Cedar business for us ended in 1995, when the price of logs in that species escalated rapidly due to the withdrawal from logging of much Red Cedar habitat, and the government also made it almost impossible for a small operator to deal with Cedar ‘waste’ without a massive further investment.
 Since then we have concentrated on sawing Douglas Fir almost exclusively, though occasionally we still do mill and stock some small amounts of other species as well, such as Alder, Hemlock, and Pine, when market conditions warrant it.